KRUKMAN/fafiq-app/docs/ui_system.md

 - Default to **Important** mode (high-signal audit + schedule items).
 - Do not re-implement timeline rendering per screen; reuse these components.
 - `EntityTimeline` exposes a simple **Load more activity** control (increments audit fetch limit by 200).

+Spacing standards:
+- Empty state padding: `py-8` (consistent across all timeline views)
+- Load more button margin: `mt-4` (top margin for proper spacing from timeline content)
+- Filter bar margin: `mb-4` (internal to TimelineFeed)
+- All timeline usages in detail views use `scrollable={false}` for consistent rendering within drawers

 ### Detail drawer headers
 All detail drawers (Dog/Transport/Member/Contact) should mirror the Dog header layout: